vshivam/vshivam.github.io/_research/indoor_navigation.md

 description : An Indoor Navigation application for off-the shelf Android smartphones.
 The application is supported by an easy to use web frontend for creating indoor maps and providing a set of Points of Interest for Localization and Navigation.
 [Publications Inside]
 ---

 In this project, we designed an end-to-end system for indoor navigation using off-the-shelf smartphones.
-The proposed approach uses a web based architecture to generate an indoor map based on the links between panoramic images uploaded to the server with the help of our Map Maker application.
+The proposed approach uses a web based architecture to generate an indoor map based on tags between panoramic images and respective step counts.

 <center>
 	<img src="{{ site.url }}/assets/portfolio/shortestPath.png"/>